Message from the Principal

 Listen to Reading: is a task that allows students to listen to examples of good literature and fluent reading.
 This task allows students to expand their vocabulary and become better readers.
 Students can do this on ipads /laptops or on traditional listening centers in the classroom.

 Word Work: This task allows for consistent practice in spelling which aids in fluent writing and the ability to quickly write thoughts down on paper.

 Students rotate between these tasks, but what the most important factor of this system is the choice that students have.
 Students will have the ability to select which task they wish to start with and which one he/she goes to next.
 Each essential task within the Daily 5 program is a foundational element in literacy through the K-3 grade levels at the Wikwemikong Junior School.
 While the students are rotating, the teacher(s) provide one-to-one/group guided reading, conferencing and assessment for children who are experiencing difficulty.

 The delivery of the Daily 5 program allows for a change to the atmosphere in the classroom and the role for teachers.
 The program is supported by the First Nations Student Success Program (FNSSP) and delivered by each individual Classroom Teacher.

+Our goal over the year is to use higher level thinking questions to guide our instruction and challenge our students.
 Every student is engaged in meaningful and purposeful mathematical tasks.
-Students receive Teacher-Directed Math Instruction and are then given independent practice time (choices- rotations) to work on Math concepts independently.
+We are proud that our students receive Teacher-Directed Math Instruction and are then given independent practice time (choices- rotations) to work on Math concepts independently.
 During the time that self-directed rotations are happening, the classroom teacher provides focused instruction to individual and small groups.

 Teacher Directed Math Instruction-Focused instruction to small groups- The teacher provides the students direct, explicit instruction on the Math standards.
 At this time students will use a variety of tools and strategies to gain a strong conceptual understanding of abstract mathematical concepts.